-5 Essential Questions for Every Writer
+Questions About Writing: 5 Essential Questions To Focus Your Writing Mindset

 How do you get so deep into your characters (or else choose characters similar to you and your story) so that you can summon the emotional depth necessary to tell an entertaining and transformative story?

+While plots drive the external parts of a story, the internal arcs of characters are what communicate theme.
+And these messages are what readers carry with them after they're done reading, and likely try to apply to their own mindsets about life.

+Don't underestimate the emotional influence you can have on readers.
+In fact, prioritize it.

-The Fifth Essential Question: How can you LIVE a story as interesting as the ones on the page?
+5. How can you live a story as interesting as the ones on the page?

-Because of you look at the writers we most admire they took risks with their lives.
+Look at the writers you most admire.
+See how they took risks with their lives?

 Ernest Hemingway, Mary Shelley, John Steinbeck, Virginia Woolf—they all lived lives as interesting as the ones they wrote about.
 Part of their marketing (their platform you might say) was based on how they lived, not just how they wrote.

-Your biggest asset as a writer is your experiences.
+And so, your biggest asset as a writer comes from your experiences.

 How are you going to create experiences that help you be a better writer?
+How will this help you connect with multiple readers, instead of one particular type of person?

 Here are some questions I've heard from other writers: